BPerezLamarque/HOME/Tutorial_HOME.md

 ## Creating alignments for each OTU

 In order to run HOME, you need first to create the microbial alignments for each OTU of the microbiota.
-The first steps of processing of the raw data (combining [QIIME](http://qiime.org) and [UPARSE](https://www.drive5.com/uparse/) thanks to the [BMP](http://www.brmicrobiome.org/16sillumina) pipelines) and the second steps to make the OTU alignments are available in a bash script [here](http://www.brmicrobiome.org/16sillumina).
+The first steps of processing of the raw data (combining [QIIME](http://qiime.org) and [UPARSE](https://www.drive5.com/uparse/) thanks to the [BMP](http://www.brmicrobiome.org/16sillumina) pipelines) and the second steps to make the OTU alignments are available in a bash script [here](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/make_clusters_OTU.sh).

+All OTU alignments must be store in a specific folder (where you will run HOME) with the name formatted as **alignment_NAME_OTU.fas**, where "NAME" will be the name our your HOME run and "OTU" is the name of the specific OTU